-As mentioned above, during a sync run the client must first detect if one of the two repositories have changed files.
-On the local repository, the client traverses the file tree and compares the modification time of each file with an expected value stored in its database.
-If the value is not the same, the client determines that the file has been modified in the local repository.
+As mentioned above, during a sync run the Desktop App must first detect if one of the two repositories have changed files.
+On the local repository, the Desktop App traverses the file tree and compares the modification time of each file with an expected value stored in its database.
+If the value is not the same, the Desktop App determines that the file has been modified in the local repository.